mangusta123/indoorpos1/README.md

  Strength) fingerprints from all access points

+These data are supposed to be fetched from a remote storage, preferably NoSQL-based document-oriented DB to

+enhance data availability and make the program better fit real-time constraints.

 Prior to using the map images it is necessary to tune the program so that it works correctly with dimensions of

-Android device and properly shows user's current position on the screen
+Android device and properly shows user's current position on the screen.